paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 Section 802 of the Victims of Terrorism Compensation Act [Pub.
 L. 99–399], referred to in subsec. (d)(2), is set out as a note below.

 The Servicemembers Civil Relief Act, referred to in subsec. (e)(1), is act Oct.
 17, 1940, ch.
 888, 54 Stat.
-1178, as amended, which is classified to section 501 et seq. of Title 50, Appendix, War and National Defense.
-Titles IV and V of the Act are classified to sections 541 et seq. and 561 et seq., respectively, of Title 50, Appendix.
-Sections 104, 105, 106, 501, 510, and 702 of the Act are classified to sections 514, 515, 516, 561, 570, and 592, respectively, of Title 50, Appendix.
-For complete classification of this Act to the Code, see [section 501 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section501&num=0&edition=prelim), Appendix, and Tables.
+1178, which is classified to chapter 50 (§ 3901 et seq.) of Title 50, War and National Defense.
+Titles IV and V of the Act are classified to subchapters IV (§ 3971 et seq.) and V (§ 3991 et seq.), respectively, of chapter 50 of Title 50.
+Sections 104, 105, 106, 501, 510, and 702 of the Act are classified to sections 3914, 3915, 3917, 3991, 4000, and 4022, respectively, of Title 50.
+For complete classification of this Act to the Code, see Tables.

 #### Amendments
 2003—Subsec. (e)(1).
 Pub.
 L. 108–189, § 2(b)(2)(A), which directed substitution of “provided by the Servicemembers Civil Relief Act, including the benefits provided by section 702 of such Act but excluding the benefits provided by sections 104, 105, and 106, title IV, and title V (other than sections 501 and 510) of such Act” for “ ‘provided by the Soldiers’ and Sailors’ Civil Relief Act of 1940’ and all that follows through ‘of such Act’ ” was executed by making the substitution for “provided by the Soldiers’ and Sailors’ Civil Relief Act of 1940, including the benefits provided by section 701 of such Act but excluding the benefits provided by sections 104, 105, 106, 400 through 408, 501 through 512, and 514 of such Act” to reflect the probable intent of Congress.